futres/RShinyFuTRES/README.md

 ```
 dataMelt()
 ```
-The dataMelt function combines the quantitative measurements(like weight and length) into one column.
-This creates long format data, where each row is a measurement of a trait.
+The dataMelt function turns data into a short format, with each row as a measurement.
+It takes the measurementType columns (e.g., body mass, total length, etc.) and turns them into rows with the values into a new column measurementValue.

 ```
 diagnosticID()
 ```
 The diagnosticID is unique for each row (i.e., record) and is applied <i>after</i> the dataMelt() function.
+This is automatic.

 ```
 inConv()
 ```
-Changes values in inches to millimeters (1 inch = 1.54 millimeters).
+The inConv() function changes values in inches to millimeters (1 inch = 1.54 millimeters).

 ```
 cmConv()
 ```
-Changes values in centimeters to millimeters.
+The cmConv() function changes values in centimeters to millimeters.

 ```
 mConv()
 ```
-Changes values in meters to millimeters.
+the mConv() function changes values in meters to millimeters.

 ```
 lbsConv()
 ```
-Changes values in pounds to grams (1 pound = 453.59237 grams).
+The lbsConv() function changes values in pounds to grams (1 pound = 453.59237 grams).

 ```
 kgConv()
 ```
-Changes values in kilograms to grams.
+The kgConv() function changes values in kilograms to grams.

 ```
 mgConv()
 ```
-Changes values in milligrams to grams.
+The mgConv() function changes values in milligrams to grams.

 ```
 license()